Learn how to pressure can potatoes with the easy raw pack method! Canned potatoes are perfect for soups, stews, roasts, and more!

 10. Dip a clean rag in boiling water and wipe off the top edge of all the jars.

 11. Place a lid and ring on each jar and tighten to "finger tightness".
-That just means tighten them as much as you can without bearing down and really trying to tighten it hard.
+That just means tightening them as much as you can without bearing down and really trying to tighten it hard.

 12. Place each jar into the canner.
 Try to space them so they are not touching.
 I use my jar lifter for this process to avoid touching the hot pot with my arm.